Glasgow School of Art Partnership

-Glasgow School of Art offers three different schools: The School of Fine Art, the School of Design and the Rennie Mackintosh School of Architecture.
+Glasgow School of Art offers three different schools: The School of Fine Art, the School of Design, and the Rennie Mackintosh School of Architecture.
 The staff at the Glasgow School of Art will review your application and portfolio and assign you to a year of study.
-Most IFSA students are admitted into year two studies at the Glasgow School of Art.
-Students who demonstrate extensive background in their chosen medium may be admitted into year three studies.
+Most IFSA students are admitted into Year Two studies and will be fully integrated with degree-seeking students.
+Students who demonstrate extensive background in their chosen medium may be admitted into Year Three studies.

 To learn more about what is taught in each year of study in the various departments at the Glasgow School of Art, visit the website and click on one of the many different degrees offered by the school, then click on the “Study Guide” PDF on the right side of the page, next to the Programme Overview.

 Designed for students pursuing a liberal arts or social sciences degree, this option is for students who wish to take classes in a studio art setting for a semester at the introductory to intermediate level.
-Students can choose to take only arts classes, in which case they would take 6 classes at GSA, or they can add an elective from the University of Glasgow College of Arts or College of Social Sciences, and take 4 classes at GSA.
+Students can choose to take only arts classes, in which case they would take six classes at GSA, or they can add an elective from the University of Glasgow College of Arts or College of Social Sciences, and take four classes at GSA.
 Students will take classes with other incoming study abroad students.

 Available classes include:

 - Figurative Sculpture